Skip to main content

 Factor Weights

-Each of the five health scoring factors contributes a percentage of the overall 0–100 score.
-You can adjust these weights to reflect what matters most to your team.
-Rules:
+Each of the six scoring factors contributes a percentage of the overall 0–100 score.
+Adjust weights to reflect what matters most to your team.
+Weights should sum to 100%; setting a factor to 0% disables it.
+Without CSM Pulse:

 FactorDefault Weight